HeWeiPing/mydockerfile_x86/README.md

-# mydockerfile_x86
+# mydockerfil
-This is my Dockerfile to build a persional workspace, and it is base an ubuntu 32bit
+This is my Dockerfile to build a persional workspace